 These are the four subjects covered in CA Foundation.
 The above two subjects will get wide with the increase in the levels and their paper is also subjective .
 However the later two papers will be objective and negative marking is also there in case of objective papers.
 For each wrong answer ¼ marks will get deducted and for each correct answer 1 mark will be given.

 This is the second stage in the CA Journey.
 The course is very vast.
 And it’s really difficult to cover the entire course but not difficult.
-This level comprises of eight subjects divided into two groups each of 4 subjects-
+The CA intermediate syllabus comprises of eight subjects divided into two groups each of 4 subjects-

 Part II: Other Laws